-Other current assets consist of creditable withholding taxes (CWT), prepayments, input value-added taxes (VAT) and advances to suppliers.
+Other current assets consist of creditable withholding taxes (CWT), prepayments, input value-added taxes (VAT) and advances to suppliers, contract growers and breeders.

 CWT.
 CWT represents the amount withheld at source by the Company's customers in relation to its income.
 These are recognized upon collection and are utilized as tax credits against income tax due as allowed by the Philippine taxation laws and regulations.
+These are classified as current assets and are expected to be applied against income tax in the succeeding year.
 CWT is stated at its estimated NRV.